Registration

 Prospective international postdocs should make sure to read the section on International postdocs before beginning the registration process.
 Individuals who do not meet the requirements for postdoctoral status may be eligible to attend McGill as a postdoctoral research trainee or category of Academic Personnel.

-As a new postdoc, you are required to submit a complete registration package at the time of your initial registration.
-All postdocs training at McGill University must be appointed by their department and registered with Graduate and Postdoctoral Studies (through the Management of Academic Records, Enrolment Services) in order to have access to McGill services and resources for postdoctoral fellows.
+As a new postdoc, you are required to submit a complete registration package via the Postdoctoral application portal before you start your research.
+All postdocs training at McGill University must be appointed by their department and registered with Graduate and Postdoctoral Studies (through the Management of Academic Records, Enrolment Services) in order to have access to McGill services and resources for postdocs.

 Required materials for initial postdoctoral registration